 Beyond offering all these specialized coverages, Nationwide is known for its reasonable rates and high level of service.
 They always rank in the top 10 of the prestigious JD Power Customer Satisfaction Survey of auto insurance and commercial insurance providers.

-One of the downside of working with Nationwide is that you have to work with one of their agents.
-They do not offer quotes nor buying a policy online.
+One of the downsides of working with Nationwide is that you have to work with one of their agents.
+They do not offer quotes nor buy a policy online.
 However, if you are new to buying commercial auto insurance or your business requires special coverages, you may want to discuss your specific situation and need with a knowledgable agent.

 What is Colorado commercial auto insurance?

 There are roughly 630,000 small businesses, employing 1.1M people in Colorado .
 Any business that uses a vehicle for work needs commercial auto insurance.
 Your personal insurance policy will not cover your claims if the insurance company learn that you use your vehicle for work purposes (except for commuting back and forth to work: your personal auto insurance policy will cover that).